Last updated on January 24th, 2022

 2. Your shoes – This isn’t one I had thought of until I asked around about the subject, but after having a chat with some fish-crazed friends, the selection of footwear came up.
 As I grew up around more rivers than lakes, I hadn’t considered the likelihood of man-made docks and reservoirs sporting some pretty slippery footing.

 So, if you’re converting to somewhere with docks, be sure to grab some shoes that have a good gripping rubber sole.
 Mud boots with neoprene uppers are a popular choice.
-Now, if you plan of hiking very far or scrabbling around on steep river and stream banks, grab a pair of hiking boots that can give good ankle support and tough tread.
+Now, if you plan on hiking very far or scrabbling around steep river and stream banks, grab a pair of hiking boots that can give good ankle support and tough tread.

 3. Your Lures/Bait – Far be it for me to tell you what baits or lures will always work in a given area, but there are a couple of things to consider.
 In lakes, finessing your line to create movement of your lure of choice can be a real art form.
-But in rivers, the movement is already provided for you by the water, so choosing something that moves naturally in current is a big plus.
+But in rivers, the movement is already provided for you by the water, so choosing something that moves naturally in currents is a big plus.

 Also, lake fishing can mean you have time to attract your potential target from out of their hiding place, but rivers force either the fish or your bait past one another somewhat more quickly.
 Finally, water visibility is generally more in flux in rivers because of runoff, so the best lures for river fishing tend to be bright, flashy ones – you’ll find they’re more than likely to get the job done.